ahvlima/rcloneMon/README.md

 ## PHP scripts

 Like any other \*unix scripts, PHP scripts requires the first line to contain the path to the PHP executable/interpreter, **PLEASE UPDATE** the *shebang* (first line, that starts with `#!`) to reflect the location of the PHP binary on your system, and if necessary the location of the php.ini file (if using non standard PHP settings).
-Note that PHP shebangs cannot have a single option and without blanks, so use `-c/pathto/php.ini` and not `-c /pathto/php.ini` or it will not work).
+Note that PHP *shebangs* cannot have more than a single option and it moust not have blanks.
+Therefore, use `-c/pathto/php.ini` and not `-c /pathto/php.ini` or it will not work.

-Most of the time the default PHP instalation and configuration will sufice, being the only change, to be added, a default "timezone" (that can be also specified directly on the **rcloneMon** `config.json` file).
+Most of the time the default PHP instalation and configuration will sufice, being the only change that may be necessary is to define a default "timezone" (that can be also specified directly on the **rcloneMon** `config.json` file).

 The **wrapper script** is actually a collection of at least 3 scripts: